amarula/chatgpt-code-review-gerrit-plugin/README.md

 ## Optional Parameters

 - `aiBackend`: Selects the AI Backend for request processing.
 The default value is `OPENAI`.
-- `gptModel`: The default model is `gpt-4o`.
+- `aiModel`: The default model is `gpt-4o`.
 You can also configure it to `gpt-3.5-turbo` or `gpt-4-turbo`.
-    - `gptSystemPromptInstructions`: You can customize the default instructions ("Act as a PatchSet Reviewer") to your preferred prompt.
+- `aiSystemPromptInstructions`: You can customize the default instructions ("Act as a PatchSet Reviewer") to your preferred prompt.
-- `gptReviewTemperature`: Specifies the temperature setting for AI when reviewing a Patch Set, with a default setting of 0.2.
+- `aiReviewTemperature`: Specifies the temperature setting for AI when reviewing a Patch Set, with a default setting of 0.2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
-- `gptCommentTemperature`: Specifies the temperature setting for AI when replying to a comment, with a default setting of 1.0.
+- `aiCommentTemperature`: Specifies the temperature setting for AI when replying to a comment, with a default setting of 1.0.
-- `gptReviewPatchSet`: Set to true by default.
+- `aiReviewPatchSet`: Set to true by default.
 When switched to false, it disables the automatic review of Patch Sets as they are created or updated.
-- `gptReviewCommitMessages`: The default value is true.
+- `aiReviewCommitMessages`: The default value is true.
 When enabled, this option also verifies if the commit message matches with the content of the Change Set.
 - `enabledUsers`: By default, every user is enabled to have their Patch Sets and comments reviewed.
 To limit review capabilities to specific users, list their usernames in this setting, separated by commas.